axiros/pytest2md/README.md

 This is a set of tools, generating parts of a markdown document while testing it.

-Example: This README.md was built from running this file in `pytest`:
+Example: This README.md was built from this file (while it was run as a test within pytest):

 ```python
 """